-Slave traders bring back evil voodoo entity that is accidently freed by the Confederate army during the Civil War.
+Slave traders bring back an evil voodoo entity that is accidentally freed by the Confederate army during the Civil War.
 The entity possesses the bodies of the dead soldiers to create an ...

-Slave traders bring back evil voodoo entity that is accidently freed by the Confederate army during the Civil War.
+Slave traders bring back an evil voodoo entity that is accidentally freed by the Confederate army during the Civil War.
 The entity possesses the bodies of the dead soldiers to create an army of its own bent on conquest, using the corpses of both the North and South.Written by

 18 of 23 people found this review helpful.

 Was this review helpful to you?